alex040428/Final_Project_Geol0069/README.md

 ![Gradient Boosting workflow](gradient_boosting_workflow_cardiff.png)

-The Gradient Boosting output should be interpreted as a supervised, label-driven classification.
+The Gradient Boosting output should be interpreted as an unsupervised, label-driven classification.
 The model learns from ESA WorldCover-derived labels and then applies this learned relationship to all valid Sentinel-2 pixels in Cardiff.
 Therefore, its accuracy measures agreement with the WorldCover reference layer rather than independent ground-truth accuracy.
 This distinction is important because WorldCover may contain errors or simplified class boundaries, especially in mixed urban areas, narrow water features, small parks, and transition zones.

 ![Gradient Boosting five-class map](gradient_boosting_five_class_map_cardiff.png)